"Worthless" Foods That Are Actually Good For You

-Mushrooms don’t have the bursting-with-nutrients reputation of more brightly colored vegetables like sweet potatoes or Swiss chard, but mushrooms are good for you.
-Although low in calories (just 20 calories per cup, or about 5 mushrooms), they deliver a meaty flavor, which makes mushrooms a satisfying replacement for all or some of the meat at dinner.
-They’re also one of the few foods that deliver vitamin D—4 medium mushrooms provide 5 IUs of the vitamin; it’s not a lot (the daily recommendation is 400 IUs), but it is notable.
-Lastly, there’s emerging research suggesting that white button mushrooms contain phytochemicals that may help prevent breast cancer.
+Mushrooms don't have the bursting-with-nutrients reputation of more brightly colored vegetables like sweet potatoes or Swiss chard, but mushrooms are good for you.
+Although low in calories (just 20 calories per cup, or about 5 mushrooms), they deliver a meaty flavor that makes mushrooms a satisfying replacement for all or some of the meat at dinner.
+They're also one of the few foods that deliver vitamin D-4 medium mushrooms provide 5 IUs of the vitamin; it's not a lot (the daily recommendation is 400 IUs), but it is notable.
+Lastly, there's emerging research suggesting that white button mushrooms contain phytochemicals that may help prevent breast cancer.

 Iced tea is not only refreshing, it's good for you (as long as you drink unsweetened or very lightly sweetened tea, so you're not loading up on added sugars).
 Studies show that if you drink tea regularly you may reduce your risk of Alzheimer's and diabetes, plus have healthier teeth and gums and stronger bones.
 How?
 Tea is rich in antioxidants called flavonoids, which are most potent when tea is freshly brewed.
 If you want to keep a batch of cold tea in your refrigerator, add a little lemon juice.
 The citric acid and vitamin C in that squeeze of lemon-or lime, or orange-help preserve the flavonoids.